sysmith27/MovieDataAnalysis/README.md

 Connect it to the Snowflake database to load live data.

 # Dashboard Overview
-Revenue by Genre: A bar chart showing the total revenue for each genre.
-Gross Revenue Over Time:
+- Revenue by Genre
+- Rating by Genre
+- Rating by Certificate (PG,G,R,etc)
+- Revenue by Certificate

 # Future Developments
 Add real-time data refresh using Snowflake tasks and Power BI Service.